 Thurs., Jan.
 9th – Students return to school for a full day of classes.
 There are about twenty-five shanties off the West Shore where there is about eleven inches of ice cover on the lake.

 Diary January 2014 Fri., Jan.
 10th – It feels like a heat wave today compared to the last few days.
 A half dozen plus cross the ice from Marblehead and enjoy a stop at Tipper’s.
 There are also ice crossers from Catawba on the island.
 The four newly-elected Put-in-Bay school board members.
 Billy Market, Dino Uszak, Mike Byrnes and Joy Cooper, are sworn in at the first meeting of 2014.

 Sat., Jan.
 11th – Cara and Jeff Bast got their 4-wheeler stuck in a huge, knee-deep slush bank.
 Fortunately, there were helpers around to get them out.
 They still caught a bunch of perch.

-her birthday by starting out the evening with friends at Topsey Turvey’s Martini Monday.
+her birthday by starting the evening with friends at Topsey Turvey’s Martini Monday.

 Mon., Jan.
-13th – The first Put-in-Bay Chamber of Commerce meeting of 2014 takes place at Tipper’s right after lunch.
+13th – The first Put-in-Bay Chamber of Commerce meeting of 2014 is at Tipper’s right after lunch.
 After

-a lull due to the cold and snowy weather, workers are back on the job of renovating the village docks. —
+a lull due to the cold and snowy weather, workers are back on renovating the village docks. —

 Tues., Jan.
 14th – There’s a lot of movement on the ice today as fishermen reposition their shanties.
 Marie Schroeder lands